 “Indeed, [prescribed] charitable offerings are only [to be given] to the poor and the indigent, and to those who work on [administering] it, and to those whose hearts are to be reconciled, and to [free] those in bondage, and to the debt-ridden, and for the cause of God, and to the wayfarer.
 [This is] an obligation from God.
 And God is all-knowing, all-wise.” – Al-Tawbah, 9:60

 - Al-Fuqara: They don’t have enough wealth to meet the basic necessities of life.

 - Al-Masakin: These people don’t have any type of income or possessions.

-- Zakat Collectors: The administrators or organizations who are authorized to receive zakat to distribute among the poor people.
+- Zakat Collectors: The administrators or organizations that are authorized to receive zakat to distribute among the poor people.

 - Those who converted to Islam: People who newly converted to Islam and have no means to survive because of detachment from family.

 - Slaves and Captives: Those who are kept as slaves.
-Your zakat can help freeing captives or slaves.
+Your zakat can help to free captives or slaves.

 - Debt-Ridden: Those who have no means to pay off their debts.